The Toxic GenAI Environment – We Created!

 Generosity and Respect

-So before the next negative thought or the next eye-roll or the next dismissive comment crosses our minds – I think it important we ask ourselves why we feel the need to publicly call a person out for their use of GenAI and if there are more constructive ways forward.
-Could we, for example, accept and acknowledge that there is no clear cut right or wrong when it comes to the use of GenAI?
+So before the next negative thought or the next eye-roll or the next dismissive comment crosses our minds – I think it is important we ask ourselves why we feel the need to publicly call a person out for their use of GenAI, and if there are more constructive ways forward.
 Could we, for example, seek to understand the person’s perspective rather than seek signs of GenAI?
-Could we acknowledge that there simply is not enough evidence to support or reject the use of GenAI outright – and that each person is entitled to use or not use GenAI without judgement?
+Could we acknowledge that, as it stands, choosing to use or not use GenAI is both valid and has merit?
+Could we acknowledge that each person is entitled to use or not use GenAI without judgment, until we clearly define otherwise?
 Could we avoid negative public comments altogether (perhaps too much to ask of society as a whole, but should we not expect this of ourselves as educators )?

 Shopping Basket